 New storage can extend the life of the iconic painting.

-The Scream is exhibited in the museum at Tøyen this summer, and one of the museum's versions of the motif will always be part of the exhibition when we open in Bjørvika later this year.
+The Scream is exhibited in the museum at Tøyen, and one of the museum's versions of the motif will always be part of the exhibition when we open in Bjørvika next year.
 But there are good reasons why the museum's very popular "1910?"-version of the painting has not always hung on the museum wall.

 One is that the motif is painted on cardboard – which, despite being thick and stiff, is just as vulnerable and delicate as a sheet of paper.
 Another reason is that Edvard Munch occasionally used poor quality paints, such as an unfortunate mixture of cadmium yellow.